 a general-purpose metadata management facility that provides metadata services to SAS applications.
 The SAS Open Metadata Architecture enables applications to exchange metadata, which makes it easier for these applications to work together.

 schema

 a map or model of the overall data structure of a database.
-An OLAP schema specifies which group of cubes an OLAP server can access.
+A schema consists of schema records that are organized in a hierarchical tree structure.
+Schema records contain schema items.